Get your Decree changing your name to match your gender identity

 • US Passport office to change your passport

-You must share a certified copy of your name change Decree with each government agency where you need to update your ID or record.
+You must take a copy of your name change Decree to each government agency where you need to update your ID or record.

 You are done with the court's name change process.
 You use your Decree to update your IDs and other legal documents.